 T: +49 (0) 36628 66 – 10 00

 We have appointed an internal company data protection officer (pursuant to Article 37 et seq GDPR).
 You can reach this person under the following contact details:

 Triebeser Str.
 16

 This website uses SSL encryption for security reasons and in order to protect the transmission of confidential information, such as orders or requests that you send to us as the website operator.
-Your connection is being encrypted if a padlock symbol appears in your browser address bar and the start of the URL in your address bar changes from “http://” to “https://”.
+Your connection is being encrypted if a padlock icon appears in your browser address bar and the start of the URL in your address bar changes from “http://" to “https://”.

 When SSL encryption is activated, the data that you transfer to us cannot be read by third parties.